The Eternal Cylinder

-The Eternal Cylinder is an adventure-survival open-world exploration video game developed by ACE Team and published by Good Shepherd Entertainment.
-The game was released on September 30, 2021 for Microsoft Windows, PlayStation 4, and Xbox One, and was released for PlayStation 5 and Xbox Series X/S on October 13, 2022.
+The Eternal Cylinder is an adventure-survival video game developed by ACE Team and published by Good Shepherd Entertainment.
+It was released in September 2021 for Microsoft Windows, PlayStation 4, and Xbox One, and was released for PlayStation 5 and Xbox Series X/S in October 2022.
+Players explore an open world.

 Gameplay

 The game is a third-person open world adventure game that puts the player in control of a small creature called a Trebhum.
 In its most basic form, the Trebhum is able to gather items with its trunk, run, jump, and roll to move faster, as well as spray water from its trunk or eject items from its inventory.